 - Eliminate the causes of the problem and the factors contributing to it

 - Prevent the problem from recurring

 Based on the above targets, the 8D problem solving process is designed for complex problems whose solution exceeds the ability of one expert.
 Also, it aims to establish communication for problem resolution through different levels inside the company.
-In some situations, the consumer or the management team requests the application of the 8D process through a number of forms or documentations.
+In some situations, the consumer or the management team requests the application of the 8D process through several forms or documentation.

-While 8D problem solving is suitable for recurring problems that may occur repeatedly within a project or company, it is not suitable for simple problems that can be solved quickly by individual efforts.
-The process is not suitable for a problem whose causes are already known or can be solved with direct solutions.
-The 8D process is designed for complex problems, which require several weeks to solve and the involvement of at least 4 people.
+While 8D problem solving is suitable for recurring problems that may repeatedly occur within a project or company, it is not ideal for simple issues that can be solved quickly by individual efforts.
+The process is unsuitable for a problem that can be solved with a straightforward solution.
+The 8D process is designed for complex issues, which require several weeks to solve and the involvement of at least four people.

-The steps below form the 8 Discipline process and achieve targeted problem solving through the various steps.
+The steps below form the 8 Discipline process to achieve targeted problem solving through the eight steps.

-This discipline is also known as the Pre 8D because it aims to have a general understanding of the problem and to determine if the 8D process is the right method to use.
-At this stage the team aims to answer general questions such as:
+This discipline is also known as the Pre 8D because it aims to understand the problem and determine if the 8D process is the correct method to use.
+At this stage, the team aims to answer general questions such as:

 - Is this a recurring problem?

 - What is the history of this issue?

 - What was the method used to solve the problem before?